sst/guide/_chapters/create-an-s3-bucket-for-file-uploads.md

 ![Click create S3 Bucket screenshot](/assets/s3/click-create-s3-bucket.png)

 This should create your new S3 bucket.
-Before we move on, we need to make sure that our React client will be able to upload files to this bucket.
-Since it'll be hosted on a different domain, we need to enable CORS.
+Before we move on, we need to make sure that our React.js frontend will be able to upload files to this bucket.
+Since it'll be hosted on a different domain, we need to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 Select the newly created bucket from the list.